Signed in as:

 filler@godaddy.com

-Therapy is rarely linear.
-There are periods of clarity and periods of uncertainty.
-What matters is that the process remains grounded in an accurate understanding of you rather than in a rigid model of how therapy “should” unfold.
+What matters most is that the work remains grounded in an accurate understanding of you, rather than in a rigid idea of how therapy “should” unfold.